-|Unreported Income Cash Claims By The Seller - What Should A Business Buyer Do?
+Unreported Income Claims By The Seller - What Should A Business Buyer Do?

-One of the most difficult challenges when purchasing a California small business is expressed by a prospective buyer of a liquor store who is told by the owner/seller that there is more money being made than shows up on the books.
-Should this buyer accept that statement and go ahead with the deal?
+One of the most difficult challenges when purchasing a small business is expressed by this prospective buyer of a liquor store who is told by the seller that there is more money being made than shows up on the books.
+Should the buyer accept that statement by the seller & go ahead with the purchase?

 Business Seller Doesn't Have Recent Financial Figures: What Should I Do?